Everybody needs a go-to classic Italian Cream Cake recipe from scratch! We have the perfect recipe for you….and it’s DELICIOUS!

 What is Italian Cream Cake- How did it get it’s name?

-Italian Cream Cake has long been one of my favorite desserts.
-This moist and decadent layer cake is packed with flavor from pecans and coconut (not to mention the heavenly cream cheese frosting)!
+Italian Cream Cake has long been one of my favorite classic recipes.
+The cake layers are packed with flavor from pecans and coconut and frosted in a luscious cream cheese frosting.

 All that I know is that whoever came up with this deliciousness is a genius!
 If you’ve never tried Italian Cream Cake, you absolutely must!